bsloan666/pygl_example/README.md

 PyGL Example
 ============

-In case one ever needs to know how graphics were don 20 years ago.
+In case one ever needs to know how graphics were done 20 years ago
 ------------------------------------------------------------------

 Voronoi.py uses PyQt5 and PyOpenGL to make a single-window graphics program that draw voronoi regions